mwestervelt/tomo-analytics/content/pages/thank-you.md

 sections:
   - type: hero_section
     content: >-
       Thank you for your message.
-We will be in touch with.
+We will be in touch .
 Have a great day!
     actions:
       - label: Back to homepage